Stating the Null and Alternative Hypotheses In Exercises 25–30, w... | Channels for Pearson+

 Alternative Hypothesis (H1)

 The alternative hypothesis is a statement that contradicts the null hypothesis, suggesting that there is an effect or a difference.
-For this scenario, it would claim that the proportion of adults with student loan debt is not equal to 14%, represented as H1: p ≠ 0.14, indicating a potential change in the debt situation.
+For this scenario, it would claim that the mean battery life of the tablet is greater than 8 hours, representing the manufacturer's assertion and the focus of the statistical test.

 Recommended video: